Jelvibean/challenge/README.md

 If my focus was more state management and not whole application utitilites as noted above then, redux toolkit may be a better choice.

-I would like to see in the long term,
+As the project grows I would consider some important features to add as the following:

 - Installing Jest and running unit test for each react component.
 - We could install Playwriting for end-to-end testing (I personally have not done playwriting testing but my team had assign members to do this part.)
 - I would add Stylelint to our app and have it run at the build as well to also check our CSS side of the app.
 - Depending on what library we are considering I would install bootstrap or Tailwind for our UI side of the app.
 Or we may have a custom inhouse library instead.
 - Install SASS for our CSS pieces.
+- If we use Redux, looking into Toolkit Query would be an option.

-I am sure there is more but these are the ones I know from outside of Next.
+I am sure there is more but these are the ones I know from outside of Next and what I have the opportunity to have experience in.

+Overall I hope this gives you a picture of my thinking.
+Thank you for reviewing!!!